nicoletnt/hello-space/README.md

 # hello-space
-This is just a test repository containing info about the stars I want to gaze with you in a night of August.
+This is just a test repository containing info about the stars I want to gaze with you.
 Did you know that Jupyter owes a notebook?
-They say it's full of data about the meaning of life.
+They say it's full of data about the meaning of life...

 We are like stars forever shining on.
 Touch me, I am losing shape.